Pre and postnatal depression

 Please remember that Acacia is not a crisis service and if you are feeling really unwell with your mental health and are concerned you must contact your GP or mental health professional as soon as possible.
 If you feel like you are suffering a mental health crisis:

-• In a life-threatening situation call 999.
+• In a life-threatening crisis situation call 999.

-• and if you have a Midwife and/or Health Visitor contact them as a matter of urgency.
+• And, if you have a Midwife and/or Health Visitor contact them as a matter of urgency.

 If you live in Birmingham and need help?